hiiamboris/red-wiki/Red-System-v2-Wish-List.md

 21. EITHER expression allowed as an argument to a typed function call.
 See [issue #192] (https://github.com/dockimbel/Red/issues/192).

+22. Add .rsrc entry in the data directory of the PE emitter.
+See [issue #471] (https://github.com/dockimbel/Red/issues/471).

 ## Rejected
 These features will not be incorporated into Red/System V2.